hiiamboris/red-wiki/[DOC]-Comparison-of-aggregate-values-(block!-vector!-object!-hash!-map!).md

 Once created, objects cannot be extended with new entries (*this may change in the future*), nor can existing entries be deleted; however, an object can be used as a prototype for another object.

 Use `object!` to group functionally-related data together and encapsulate your code's logic.
-Don't follow classic OOP principles too strongly; instead, seek to leverage `object!`s in idiomatic ways: by using reactors, bindings and reflection.
+Don't follow classic OOP principles too strongly; instead, seek to leverage `object!`s in idiomatic ways: by using reactors, bindings and reflection with ownership system.

 ### `hash!`